26/LevelCollectorHelper/README.md

 # LevelCollectorHelper
 Tool to aid in the management of Level Collector groups.
+The script is tested on Chrome.

 ## Getting started